texfaq/texfaq.github.io/FAQ-buildbib.md

 ---
+title:  Creating a BibTeX bibliography file
 section: Bibliographies and citations
 subsection: Creating bibliographies
 date: 2014-06-10
 ---

-# Creating a BibTeX bibliography file

 A BibTeX bibliography file may reasonably be compared to a small database, the entries in which are references to literature that may